cjappl/radsan/RUST_RFC.md

 4. Embedded
 5. Autonomous vehicles

 In presenting this tool at CppCon and AudioDevCon, we have been asked "When is it coming to Rust?" more times than I can remember.

 # Open questions
 * Should we support `no_sanitize`, `rtsan_scoped_disabler`, or both?
-* Are there other methods in the standard library deserving of the `#[blocking]` attribute?

 # Conclusion